isj4/vagus/details.md

 ```

 ### broadcast
-Default value: nono (but see comment on whole section above)
+Default value: none (but see comment on whole section above)
 This item can be specified multiple times.
 It specifies where to send broadcasts.
 The value comes in three forms:
   * `*` (asterisk)